GPS Adjacent-Band Compatibility Assessment

 The plan identifies the processes to (a) derive power limit criteria to ensure new adjacent-band applications do not disrupt current GPS services and (b) determine similar levels needed for future GPS equipment using modernized and interoperable GNSS signals.
 These processes will be used to develop and specify adjacent-band transmitter power limits needed to protect GPS/GNSS signals for civil applications.

-New A second round of testing is scheduled for July 2016 at Zeta Associates in Fairfax, Virginia, and MITRE Corporation in Bedford, Massachusetts.
-The goals of the additional lab testing are:
+A second round of testing occurred in July 2016 at Zeta Associates in Fairfax, Virginia, and MITRE Corporation in Bedford, Massachusetts.
+The goals of the additional lab testing were:

 - (1) Receiver characterization for comparison with results obtained in April at the anechoic chamber at the U.S. Army Research Laboratory;